spacetelescope/jwst/docs/jwst/data_products/product_types.rst

 Data Product Types
 ------------------
-The following tables contain a list of all data product types, as given by their file name suffix.
+The following tables contain lists of all data product types, as given by their file name suffix.
 There is one table per stage of processing.
-All tables indicate whether the file naming is exposure-based (Exp) or source-based (Srce).
+All tables indicate whether the file naming is exposure-based (Exp) or source-based (Src).
 When the product is not created by default, the flag *Optional* is indicated in the description.
-The different stages of the calibration pipeline and are as defined in the `Algorithms Documentation <https://jwst-docs.stsci.edu/jwst-data-reduction-pipeline/algorithm-documentation>`_.
+The different stages of the calibration pipeline are as defined in the `Algorithms Documentation <https://jwst-docs.stsci.edu/jwst-data-reduction-pipeline/algorithm-documentation>`_.
 The product name suffixes are active links to detailed descriptions in the following sections.